homeruntech/rick-and-morty-web-template/INSTRUCTIONS.md

 The project shouldn’t rely on global dependencies.
 The coding challenge will be considered unsuccessful if the project won’t compile after we install its dependencies.

-The version of Node that should be used to run this project is specified in the `.nvmrc` file.
-If you want to use a different version, you should update `.nvmrc` accordingly.
+The version of Node that should be used to run this project is specified in the `.node-version` file.
+If you want to use a different version, you should update `.node-version` accordingly.

 ## Definition of done